input-output-hk/partner-chains-smart-contracts/onchain/STANDARDS.md

   ambiguous.
 Confusingly, they can be in scope if not used or defined!
 * Field selectors for _reads_ behave like functions, but for _writes_ are awkward, especially for nested use.
-* Field selector syntax is unfamiliar relative pretty much any other language.
+* Field selector syntax is different to basically any other language.
 * Field selector use is technically optional: records are syntactic sugar over ordinary ADTs, and can still be used as ordinary ADTs via pattern matching.
 * Field selectors 'clash' with local bindings of the same name.
 This is even